 A normal credit load is approximately one credit per week of formal course work, with a maximum of eight credits within the six-week session.
-For undergraduate students, permission of the Dean for Academic Affairs is required for overloads; for graduate students, permission of the Dean for Graduate Education is required for overloads.
+For undergraduate students, permission of the Dean for Academic Affairs is required for overloads.

 Declaration of a Major